Hi here. My name is Christi Bradford, and I’m here to teach you about income investing – even if you’ve never heard the term before.

 When your passive income exceeds your expenses you, my friend, have reached financial nirvana.

-It’s the definition of freedom that most of us spends years seeking.
+It’s the definition of freedom that most of us spend years seeking – without finding.

-And it’s not that difficult to achieve – it just requires two things: time and a plan.
+I’ve learned that, as daunting a task as it may seem to get control of my finances, it’s not that difficult to achieve.
+It just requires two things: time and a plan.

 Let’s Break It Down.